Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Statistical model description

 The mean probability of success is an exponential saturating function of $(\text{{attacks per acre}})_y$, parameterized with the Allee threshold, denoted $a$:

-Recall that the Allee effect sub-model is first fit to the \citeauthor{boone2011efficacy} data (Fig.\,\ref{fig:beetle_density_vs_tree_mortality2}).
-The subsequent estimate of $a$ is used to set an informative prior for the outbreak model (which is constituted by sub-models and the integrator model, which is then fit to the \citeauthor{klein1978attack} data.
+The exponential saturating function above is justified by the \citeauthor{boone2011efficacy} dataset (Fig.\,\ref{fig:beetle_density_vs_tree_mortality2}).
+The Allee effect sub-model is first fit to the \citeauthor{boone2011efficacy} data; the subsequent estimate of $a$ is used to set an informative prior for the full statistical outbreak model (constituted by the Allee effect sub-model, other sub-models, and the integrator model), which is fit to the \citeauthor{klein1978attack} data.
 Specifically, we choose a half-normal prior with a standard deviation equal to half of the posterior mean of $a$.

-The normal distribution is unrealistic because it implies that probabilities outside of the interval $[0,1]$ are possible.
-The normal distribution assumes constant variance, whereas the \citeauthor{boone2011efficacy} data clearly shows heteroskedasticity.
+The normal distribution in \eqref{eq:prob_success_stat} is unrealistic because it implies that probabilities outside of the interval $[0,1]$ are possible.
+Additionally, the normal distribution assumes constant variance, whereas the \citeauthor{boone2011efficacy} data clearly shows heteroskedasticity.
 That being said, a more realistic error structure would unnecessarily complicate the model.
-The normality of errors and constant variance are unimportant assumptions when trying to estimate the conditional expectation \citep[Sec.
-3.6]{gelman2007data}, which is exactly what we are trying to do --- only the mean probability of success (i.e., \eqref{eq:mean_allee}) is used to model the \citeauthor{klein1978attack} data.
+The normality of errors and constant variance are the least important assumptions when trying to estimate the conditional expectation \citep[Sec.
+3.6]{gelman2007data}.
+This is exactly what we are trying to do: only the mean probability of success (i.e., \eqref{eq:mean_allee}) is used to model the \citeauthor{klein1978attack} data.

+Another unrealistic aspect of the Allee effect sub-model is that the probability of success approaches an asymptote of 100\%, whereas visual inspection of the data suggests an approximate maximum of 80-90\% Fig. \ref{fig:beetle_density_vs_tree_mortality2}.
+However, in the integrator model (Section \ref{Integrator model description}), an additional parameter for the maximum probability of successful attacks would be non-separable with the maximum dispersal-phase survival, $s_0$.
+Thus, our estimate of $s_0$ not only represents maximum survival during the dispersal phase, but also the fact that some mass attacks are unsuccessful despite high beetle density.
+Additionally, $s_0$ captures the phenemenon where low-vigor females successfully attack trees but do not oviposit (5--30\% of females could fall into this category; \citealp{amman1975abandoned, amman1980incidence}).